turingschool/curriculum/tutorials/performance/caching.markdown

 1. The cache file will continue to be served until it is expired, so pages which have data that changes frequently will likely not be a candidate for page caching.
 2. The same file is served regardless of the parameters in the request.  `/articles?page=1` would be written to the filesystem with the name `articles.html`, so a request for `/articles?page=2` would continue to serve `articles.html` with the content for page 1 even if the content should be different.

-Page Caching is specified by adding `caches_page :*action*` in the controller.
+Page Caching is specified by adding `caches_page :action` in the controller.
 Additionally, in the development environment controller caching is turned off by default, so the `config.action_controller.perform_caching` value needs to be set to `true` in `config/environments/development.rb`.
 The following changes would be made in order to cache our articles page:

 ```ruby
  # config/environments/development.rb